| Metric | Current Period | Prior Year Same Period | YoY |

 ※ Source: Company compilation

-This report was automatically generated by AI analyzing XBRL financial statement data.
+This report is an AI-generated earnings analysis document produced from XBRL financial statement data.
 It is not a recommendation to invest in any specific security.
 Industry benchmarks are reference information compiled by the Company based on public financial statements.
-Investment decisions should be made at your own responsibility; consult a professional advisor as necessary.
+Investment decisions are your own responsibility; consult a professional advisor as appropriate.